Unity-Technologies/ml-agents/docs/Installation.md

 [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)
 on installing it.

-To install dependencies, enter the top level ml-agents directory and run from the command line:
+To install dependencies, enter the `python/mlagents/` directory and run from the command line:

     pip install -r requirements.txt